sidecartridge/sidecart-site-dev-docs/sidecartridge-multidevice/userguide.md

 The Multi-device currently doesn't support HTTPS.
 Ensure that your server uses HTTP only.
 {: .warning}

-### The STABLE and BETA release distribution workflows
+### The STABLE release distribution workflows

-The Multi-device Latest release verification can be configured to check for new releases of type STABLE or BETA.
-With the growing user base of Multi-device, the need for extensive and stability-focused testing is becoming increasingly important.
-To address this, we propose introducing two distinct release workflows.
-This approach aims to balance the needs of our diverse user community, ranging from makers to those seeking more stable and reliable software.
+The Multi-device Latest release verification can be configured to check for new releases of type STABLE.

-1. **BETA Release Workflow**: This caters to users who are interested in testing the latest features and providing valuable feedback.
-It allows us to incorporate user experiences into development, ensuring that the software meets a wide range of needs and use cases.

-2. **STABLE Release Workflow**: Aimed at users who prioritize stability and reliability.
+1. **STABLE Release Workflow**: Aimed at users who prioritize stability and reliability.
 This workflow focuses on delivering a polished and thoroughly tested version of the software, thereby reducing support queries and enhancing user satisfaction.

 This is controlled through the `LATEST_RELEASE_URL` parameter in the configuration.